-Make sure your screenshots are memorable, informative, and exciting.
-They need to draw a visitor’s eye to them, explain exactly what your app does, and convey how easy your app is to use.
+Make sure your screenshots are memorable, informative and exciting.
+They need to draw a visitor’s eye to them, explain exactly what your app does and convey how easy your app is to use.

 Congratulations, you’ve finally launched!
 While some app creators like to think this is the end of the road, it’s not.
 In fact, it’s just the beginning.
 Your next big focus?
 Marketing your app.

-App marketing can be broken down to two categories: paid marketing and organic marketing.
+App marketing can be broken down into two categories: paid marketing and organic marketing.
 Organic marketing refers to any method you can use to earn downloads without paying for each one.
 Paid marketing is any method you can use to pay for each individual download.

 Some of the best ways to get downloads is organically.
 Spending money to get downloads is great, but the reality is not everyone can do so.
-So here is how you can get free downloads:
+So, here is how you can get free downloads:

 Sign up for an app store analytics application

 In order to understand your organic app distribution progress accurately, you need to first sign up for an analytics tool.
 You’ll want an analytics tool that will track your apps and your competitors through the Top Charts and Search Rankings.

 A high percentage of downloads for new apps occur after those apps have been reviewed by app review sites or other earned media outlets (tech news, mainstream media, niche related press, etc.).
 It’s important to reach out to these media outlets in order to drive a burst of downloads at your launch time.